 dorsal stripe: dark mid-dorsal stripe (3), usually thin, but sometimes thick (4); median stripe of allblack hairs extends down the back to the basal half of the tail.
 (1)

 Indochinese Serow with a dark mid-dorsal stripe and black, short mane (compared to Chinese Serow).
 Note also the white mustache mark and throat patch.
-The white breast spot, has previously not been described for this species.
+Note the white breast spot!
+It has previously not been described for this species.
 Photo taken at Cuc Phuong, Vietnam by Wolfgang Dreier

 tail: 11-16 cm (3); the tail is supposed to be bushier compared to the Chinese Serow (1).legs: The upper half of the legs are jet black and the lower half are reddish tan or creamy, with a sharp division inbetween; sometimes a white or red patch on the carpus, and a black mark or mingling or line on the lower shanks.
 (4) The red of the legs is not as obvious as in the Chinese Serow.